Archita0102/PD-OpenLANE-Workshop/README.md

 -	OpenLANE is a flow conisiting of open source EDA tools like yosys , OpenSTA.
 Basic requirement for OpenLANE was to have complete RTL to GDS flow and avoid human intervention.
 -	Putting the RTL netlist and foundary pdks what we obtain from the flow is the GDSII file.
 OpenLANE is very similar to commercial EDA tool.
 -	In this workshop we are working on OpenLANE
--	*PDKs:* Process design kit consists of all the information related to pdk.
+-	**PDKs:** Process design kit consists of all the information related to pdk.
 The pdk used in the workshop is skywater 130nm pdk.
 OpenLANE is built around this pdk.
 The pdk folder consists of the following files

 <p align="center">
    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/fed0d90c-5700-430f-aa03-18d0324ae6ab">

-	-	Skywater-pdk: has all pdk related files eg, timing libraries, lef files,tech lef,etc.
+	-  `Skywater-pdk`: has all pdk related files eg, timing libraries, lef files,tech lef,etc.
-	-	open_pdks:Silicon foundary files are made to work with the commercial EDA tools and not open source.
+	-  `open_pdks`:Silicon foundary files are made to work with the commercial EDA tools and not open source.
 Open_pdks help in mitigating the problem .
 There are sets of scripts and files that convert these foudnary level pdks to be compatible with open source tools.
-	-	sky130A:pdk which is made compatible to work with open source environment.
+	-  `sky130A:pdk` which is made compatible to work with open source environment.
 It has libs.tech and libs.ref subdirectories.
-			1.	libs.ref: All process/ technology related files like timing , cell lef,tech lef , etc. We will be woking on the pdk variant – ***sky130_fd_sc_hd***.
+			1.	libs.ref: All process/ technology related files like timing , cell lef,tech lef , etc. We will be woking on the pdk variant –
+***sky130_fd_sc_hd***.
-					-	*sky-process name   fd-foundary  sc-standard cell  hd-high density*
+	-	`sky-process name   fd-foundary  sc-standard cell  hd-high density`

 <p align="center">
    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/9c1e4211-7dde-43b7-b8cc-72c57c098b09">

-	 		2.	libs.tech: Files specific to tools.
+	 		2.	`libs.tech`: Files specific to tools.
  <p align="center">
    <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/33dd1944-ccd1-4163-9816-dbfdc01f2e60">